Linyanotlinda/vrp-putwrite-strategy/README.md

 The main strategy retains the simple `z > 1` rule rather than selecting the highest-Sharpe threshold after observing the results.

+### Out-of-Sample Holdout Test

+The final **30%** of the historical backtest is treated as a temporal holdout sample.

+Before evaluating this period, the strategy specification is kept unchanged:

+- 21-day realized volatility
+- 252-day rolling VRP z-score
+- Entry threshold of `z > 1`
+- One-day lag between signal formation and exposure

+No parameters are adjusted based on holdout-period performance.

+In the development sample, the VRP-timed strategy improved the Sharpe ratio from approximately **0.41** for continuous PutWrite exposure to **0.77**, while substantially reducing maximum drawdown.

+In the holdout sample, the timing strategy continued to reduce volatility and drawdown, with maximum drawdown falling from approximately **-15.1%** to approximately **-2.7%**.
+However, its Sharpe ratio of approximately **0.74** was below the continuous PutWrite benchmark's approximately **1.30**.

+The holdout test therefore suggests that the more persistent benefit of the timing rule may be exposure and drawdown control rather than consistently superior risk-adjusted returns.

 ### Subperiod Analysis

 The sample was divided into two approximately equal subperiods.